WHAT IS VERMICULITE

 The majority of all vermiculite insulation produced before 1990 used contaminated vermiculite from Libby.
 Asbestos fibers in vermiculite are too small to be seen by the naked eye.
 Only a trained technician using a microscope can see asbestos fibers.
 However, due to limitations in the methods even trained technicians cannot always determine if all vermiculite contains asbestos.
 Therefore, to be safe, you should assume that vermiculite insulation may be contaminated with asbestos.

-Vermiculite was mined in Libby, Montana, from the 1920s until the mine closed in 1990 by WR Grace.
+In the US, vermiculite was predominantly mined in Libby, Montana, from the 1920s until the mine closed in 1990 by WR Grace.
 While in operation, the mine in Libby produced most of the world’s supply of vermiculite.
 Vermiculite has been used in building insulation, potting soil and fertilizer.
 Unfortunately, the vermiculite from the Libby mine contained a type of naturally-occurring asbestos called tremolite-actinolite.
 W.R.
 Grace purchased the mining operations in 1963.
 They greatly increased production of vermiculite which resulted in increased utilization of vermiculite in many forms of commercial products with one of the most popular being Zonolite insulation.

 Asbestos is a general term used to describe several different types of fibers.
 In efforts to point out that our fiber is unique, many people originally used the word tremolite.
 This is probably not the best term either, as there is actually very little tremolite in our fiber.
 Therefore, the best term is Libby amphibole asbestos.